rune/rune/README.md

 // Your game setup code...

 // Initialize the Rune SDK once your game is fully ready.
-// Rune will invoke these functions based on user actions in the app interface.
+// Rune will invoke these functions based on player actions in the app interface.
 Rune.init({
   resumeGame: myResumeGameFunction,
   pauseGame: myPauseGameFunction,